A workflow is a sequence of steps describing the life cycle of a document. In AODocs, each workflow step is called a workflow state.

 Note: The Read, Comment permission:

-- is only available in Document Management libraries.
+- is only available in Secured Folders and Document Management libraries

 6. You can also set the visibility mode of the document:

-- Visible only to selected users and groups: only users and groups defined in the list of document permissions (step 5) have access to the document
+- Documents visible only to specific users and groups: only users and groups defined in the list of document permissions (step 5) have access to the document

-- Visible to all library readers: the document is read only to all users, including contributors
+- Documents visible to all library readers: the document is read only to all users, including contributors

-- Editable by all library contributors: contributors can edit the document, readers can’t view it
+- Documents editable by all library contributors: contributors can edit the document, readers can’t view it

-- Visible and editable by all: contributors can edit the document, readers can view it
+- Documents visible and editable by all: contributors can edit the document, readers can view it

 Configure the properties and description permissions